jbcodeforce/flink-studies/docs/programming.md

 * [PersonFiltering.java](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/PersonFiltering.java) filter a persons datastream using person's age to create a new "adult" output data stream.
 This example uses test data from a list of person and uses a filtering class which implements the filter method.
 This code can execute in VSCode or any IDE
 * [InnerJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/InnerJoin.java) Proceed two files and do an inner join by using the same key on both files.
 See next section for details.
-* [LeftOuterJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/LeftOuterJoin.java) results will include matching records from both tuples and non matching from left so persons (`personSet.leftOuterJoin(locationSet)`).
+* [LeftOuterJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/LeftOuterJoin.java) results will include matching records from both tuples and non matching from left (so person) (`personSet.leftOuterJoin(locationSet)`).
-* [RightOuterJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/RightOuterJoin.java) matching records from both data sets are present and non matching from the right.
+* [RightOuterJoin](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/RightOuterJoin.java) matching records present in both data sets and non matching from the right.
 * [Full outer join](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/FullOuterJoin.java) when matching and non matching are present.
 See [fulljoinout.csv output file](https://github.com/jbcodeforce/flink-studies/tree/master/my-flink/data/fulljoinout.csv).
 * [Traditional word count from a text](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/p1/WordCountMain.java) uses a filter function to keep line starting by a pattern (letter 'N'), then it uses a tokenizer function to build a tuple for each word with a count of 1.
 The last step of the flow is to groupBy word and sum the element.
 Not obvious.